Cognitive learning

 This type of learning happens in your typical situations in life and work.
 Working in an office teaches you to be more responsive to things like telephone calls.

-7. Emotional Learning
+7. Emotional learning

 Developing emotional intelligence is crucial to help us maintain friendly relationships with friends at work and in life.